Lafayette seniors helped lead Leopards to Patriot League championship

 Tavani became Lafayette's 27th head coach on Dec.
 11, 1999 after having served as the Leopards' running backs coach for 13 seasons.
-His charge upon taking the job was to restore the once proud Lafayette program to glory.
+His charge upon taking the job was to restore the Lafayette program to glory.

 Tavani's influence began to take hold in this third season when he resurrected the program with the second-best turnaround in I-AA football during the 2002 season.
 Lafayette improved upon a 2-8 season in 2001 with a 7-5 overall record and 5-2 league mark, which included a 14-7 win vs. Lehigh for the first victory over the Mountain Hawks in seven seasons.
 Although the Leopards finished 5-6 in 2003, they still proved the turnaround was no fluke as four of those losses were by a touchdown or less, including two against Top 25 opponents.

 In 2004, Tavani was named Patriot League Coach of the Year after leading the Leopards to their first championship in a decade, despite being picked no higher than fifth in the preseason poll of the league's coaches.
 He was a finalist for the Eddie Robinson National Coach of the Year Award for his efforts.

 Lafayette won when outside expectations were low in 2004 and defended its championship with an experienced senior class in 2005.
 Those seasons concluded with near upsets of defending national champion Delaware (2004) and eventual national champion Appalachian State (2005) on their home fields, cementing Tavani's reputation in big games.